 This workshop is dedicated to exploring and understanding the creative ways to work with movement in film as a performer, director, and choreographer.
 We will look at all phases of the movie making process and how to integrate the themes/story of the piece through the movement of bodies, the collaboration between the camera, the performer, and will touch on post production with editing and score.

-Kathleen Rea with 20 years of partnering experience under her belt will teach Contact improvisation, a dance form in which momentum between two or more people creates and inspires dance movements and lifting.
 The focus of the workshop will be on establishing physical communication and cueing and on lifting techniques according to principles of contact improvisation.
 Kathleen teaches lifts in step by step manner that “ramps” people toward lifting with ease and confidence.
-She provides video tutorials for her students so they leave the workshop with something to refer to help the learning better integrate into their dancing.
 Partnering techniques are non-gendered meaning there are no set lifters and liftee roles.
 This lets people make choices to “base” or “fly” as they feel comfortable.
 Kathleen has experience teaching dancers with disabilities.
 Accommodation and movement translations will be provided as needed.

 Dive with Andrea deeply into the nourishing essences of her Conscious Bodies practice.
 This is an experiential class where rhythms, pacing, gesture, movement, flow and raw expression emerge through the senses of our bodies, minds, hearts, and imaginations.
 Attuning to lived and dreamed experiences we will journey into spaces between, around and within, where we can discover ourselves as dynamically thriving and generative beings in fully embodied heart-centred living relationship.